A Note on a Result of Makowski

-\end{theorem} \begin{proof} Assume Conjecture \ref{Baker's Conjecture} is true, and assume that $p$ is a prime where $2^p-1$ is prime and that conditions (a), (b), (c), and (d) hold.
-Note that we may assume that $p>3$ Put $A = x^m$, $B = a^m$, and $C =(2^p-1) 2^{p-1-h}$.
-By \eqref{dos} and by condition (b) we have $\gcd(A,B)=1$.
-Thus by \ref{Baker's Conjecture} we have that that
+Assume Conjecture 2 (ABC with exponent $7/4$) holds.
+Let $p$ be a prime number such that $2^p-1$ is also prime.
+Moreover, assume that all conditions (a),(b),(c),(d) and (e) hold.
+Note that we may assume that $p>3$.\\ Put $A= x^m$, $B=a^m$, and $C=(2^p-1) \cdot 2^{p-1}$.\\ Note that (d) and (e) imply that